-It’s a big step up even from the already excellent Descent Mk1, and Garmin Pay, music integration, extended GPS tracking, bigger logbook and air integration make it worth the upgrade.
+It’s a big step up even from the already excellent Descent Mk1, and Garmin Pay, music integration, extended GPS tracking, a bigger logbook, and air integration make it worth the upgrade.

 Even technical divers will feel right at home and unless you do deep exploration diving, I think this is an absolute beast of a dive computer.

 If you are looking for a dive computer and a smartwatch, this is a must-buy!

 If you have any other questions or need advice, leave us a comment below and get the conversation started.